 Property prices and interest rate

-When interest rates are low, buying property can be more affordable and consequently increase the demand and competition.
+When interest rates are low, buying property is more affordable and consequently increase

 Needless to say, the reverse in both situations causes Sydney property prices to decrease.